saurabhpawar20026/Multi-Agent-AI-Research-Assistant/AI-Research-Assistant/README.md

-Yeh ek advanced AI-powered tool hai jo autonomous agents ka use karke kisi bhi topic par real-time research aur content generation karta hai.
-Traditional chatbots ke muqable, isme do alag-alag AI agents ek team ki tarah kaam karte hain.
+This is an advanced AI-powered tool that uses autonomous agents to conduct real-time research and content generation on any topic.
+Unlike traditional chatbots, it employs two separate AI agents working as a team.

-🌟 Key Features
+ Key Features
-Autonomous Research: Senior Research Analyst agent internet (DuckDuckGo) ka use karke latest trends aur data nikalta hai.
+Autonomous Research: The Senior Research Analyst agent uses the internet (DuckDuckGo) to gather the latest trends and data.

-Smart Content Writing: Tech Content Strategist agent research data ko ek structured, engaging aur professional blog post ya report mein convert karta hai.
+Smart Content Writing: The Tech Content Strategist agent converts research data into a structured, engaging, and professional blog post or report.

-Sequential Workflow: Ek agent ka output dusre agent ke liye input banta hai, jo ek real-world office workflow ko simulate karta hai.
+Sequential Workflow: The output of one agent becomes the input for another agent, simulating a real-world office workflow.

-Powered by CrewAI: Complex task management ke liye industry-standard multi-agent framework ka use kiya gaya hai.
+Powered by CrewAI: An industry-standard multi-agent framework is used for complex task management.

-🛠️ Tech Stack
+ Tech Stack
 Language: Python

 Framework: CrewAI